Fines and Fees Reporting Act

 (d) Amount of the assessment

-(f) Statute number for the principal crime for which the defendant was convicted or found in violation of
+(f) Statute number for the principal crime with which the defendant was charged, convicted or found in violation of

 (h) Whether the assessment, at the time of conviction, included a payment plan